microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organizationalbrandinglocalization-delete.md

 ### Request

-The following is an example of the request.
+The following is an example of a request to delete the `fr-FR` localization object.

 <!-- {
   "blockType": "request",